“This game is brilliantly conceived. It will bring out your inner sleuth for sure”

 Does the game require a minimum number of players?

 You do not need to book the minimum tickets yourself.
-For example, two groups of two players would meet the minimum.
+For example, two groups of three players would meet the minimum.

 Are tickets refundable?